Blue Mountains Tours

 (Before I start, let me be up front and let you know that I am a private Sydney tour guide and that the Blue Mountains are one of my favourite places to take my guests.
-My own opinion is that they are best enjoyed on a small private tour with an experienced local guide so that you can get the best value out of your day and get beyond just visiting the more touristy locations.
+My own opinion is that they are best enjoyed on a small private Sydney tour with an experienced local guide so that you can get the best value out of your day and get beyond just visiting the more touristy locations.
 If that sounds interesting to you then we would be delighted to discuss the possibilities in more detail with you or you can simply make a booking to secure your personal driver and guide.)

 The Blue Mountains are due west from Sydney and they start about 60 kilometres away with the main tourist region of Katoomba and Leura being about 90 kilometres away.
 In my own opinion, yes they are definitely worth visiting if you have time during your visit.
 Their close proximity to Sydney and the unique natural beauty and diversity of this region makes a Blue Mountains day trip a perfect nature lovers getaway.

 The Blue Mountains region is made up of 7 separate national parks and is about 10,000 square kilometres in size, so it is quite vast.
 It was recognised in the year 2000 as a Unesco Heritage site due to its unique natural diversity.
 Rather than being pointy glacial mountains, you can expect to see more rounded peaks with deep valleys and towering cliffs, often with sparkling waterfalls plummeting over them.
 The sheer scale of the soaring sandstone cliffs and vistas frequently induces elated “WOW” responses and many guests make excited comparisons to the Grand Canyon.
 If you are on a smaller tour that can access the less visited spots then you may also find yourself enjoying ancient Aboriginal rock carvings and towering cool climate rainforests.
-All tours should take you to the iconic Three Sisters, which is closest to the township of Katoomba and is one of the most recognised rock formations in Australia.
-You will also enjoy crisp mountain air, abundant local bird life, ornate gardens and charming local villages like Leura.
+All Blue Mountains tours should take you to the iconic Three Sisters, which is closest to the township of Katoomba and is one of the most recognised rock formations in Australia.
+You will also enjoy crisp mountain air, abundant local bird life, ornate gardens and charming local villages like Leura and Blackheath.

 This is a harder one to answer, as it will have an impact on the timing of your Blue Mountains day trip.
-The reason is that the Jenolan Caves add at least another 1.5 hours of travel time to your day and may limit you from experiencing other aspects of the region.
+The reason is that the Jenolan Caves add at least another 2.5 hours of travel time to your day and may limit you from experiencing other aspects of the region.
 If you absolutely love caving or the weather is rainy when you visit, then you may want to ask for this to be included in your itinerary.

 Many Blue Mountains day trip itineraries will offer this as part of the day as it is en route to the Blue Mountains and can be easily visited on the way there or the way back to Sydney.
 Personally I like to ask my own guests whether they plan to visit other similar zoos during their stay and make the decision based on that.
 For anyone with limited time during their visit, Featherdale is a great inclusion and gives access to an array of Australian native animals such as koalas, kangaroos, emus, crocodiles, wombats and many others.
 If you plan on visiting Taronga Zoo or other zoos during your stay then you may prefer to spend more of your day enjoying being immersed in the mountains.